Nakilon/dhash-vips/README.md

 ## Notes and benchmarks

-* The above `15` and `25` constants are found empirically and just work enough well for 8-byte hashes.
+* The above `20` and `25` constants are found empirically and just work enough well for 8-byte hashes.
 To find these thresholds you can run a rake task with hardcoded test cases (pairs of photos from the same photosession are not the same but are considered to be enough 'similar' for the purpose of this benchmark):

       $ rake compare_quality

                             Dhash  Phamilie  DHashVips::DHash  DHashVips::IDHash  DHashVips::IDHash(4)
           The same image:    0..0      0..0              0..0               0..0                  0..0
-      'Jordan Voth case':       2         2                 5                  0                     0
+      'Jordan Voth case':       2         2                 9                  0                     2
-          Similar images:   1..15    14..34             0..24              7..22               61..152
+          Similar images:   1..15    14..34             3..20              8..21               56..169
-        Different images:  10..56    22..42             8..49             21..66              121..225
+        Different images:  10..56    22..42             9..53             23..72              111..236
-                1/FMI^2 =    1.25       4.0             1.633              1.125                 1.306
+                1/FMI^2 =    1.25       4.0             1.306                1.0                 1.306
-                 FP, FN =  [2, 0]    [0, 6]            [3, 1]             [1, 0]                [1, 1]
+                 FP, FN =  [2, 0]    [0, 6]            [1, 1]             [0, 0]                [1, 1]

-    The `FMI` line here is the "quality of algorithm", i.e. the best achievable function from the ["Fowlkes–Mallows index"](https://en.wikipedia.org/wiki/Fowlkes%E2%80%93Mallows_index) value if you take the "similar" and "different" test pairs and try to draw the threshold line.
-Smaller number is better.
+    The `FMI` line (smaller number is better) here is the "quality of algorithm", i.e. the best achievable function for the ["Fowlkes–Mallows index"](https://en.wikipedia.org/wiki/Fowlkes%E2%80%93Mallows_index) value if you take the "similar" and "different" test pairs and try to draw the threshold line.
+For IDHash it's empirical value of 22 as you acn see above that means it's the only algorithm that allowed to separate "similar" from "different" comparisons for our test cases.
     The last line shows number of false positives (`FP`) and false negatives (`FN`) in case of the best achieved FMI.
-Here I've added the [`phamilie` gem](https://github.com/toy/phamilie) that is DCT based (not a kind of dhash).
+    The [`phamilie` gem](https://github.com/toy/phamilie) is a DCT based fingerprinting tool (not a kind of dhash).

 * Methods were renamed from `#calculate` to `#fingerprint` and from `#hamming` to `#distance`.
 * The `DHash#calculate` accepts `hash_size` optional parameter that is 8 by default.
 The `IDHash#fingerprint`'s optional parameter is called `power` and works in a bit different way: 3 means 8 and 4 means 16 -- other sizes are not supported because they don't seem to be useful (higher fingerprint resolution makes it vulnerable to image shifts and croppings, also `#distance` becomes much slower).
 Because IDHash's fingerprint is more complex than DHash's one it's not that straight forward to compare them so under the hood the `#distance` method have to check the size of fingerprint.
 If you are sure that fingerprints were made with power=3 then to skip the check you may use the `#distance3` method directly.